 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.
-The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
+The Company has a history of losses and an accumulated deficit of \$8,025,937 at April 30, 2023, the continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.
+These conditions indicate a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and discharge og liabilities that might be necessary should the Company be unable to continue as a going concern.